 4. La gente de Cuba – the friendly Cubans

 As you might have already guessed, for us the Cuban people are definitely the number one factor that makes Cuba special.
 Everywhere we went we found great hospitality and amazingly friendly people that are open to make new friends and share experiences.

-Wherever we went, sympathetic strangers pointed us into the right direction or helped us find the best local morning coffee stand.
+Wherever we went, sympathetic strangers pointed us in the right direction or helped us find the best local morning coffee stand.
 Every street vendor we met was happy to have a little friendly chat telling us more about the area we were passing through as well as sharing some proud stories of their family.
 We got invited back to a woman’s house for coffee and cake in the middle of the Humboldt national forest after cycling along side her and sharing our love for the outdoors and life.
-Young teenage boys working on the sugarcane fields in the middle of nowhere stopped us to take selfies and fuelled up on sugarcane sticks for our journey.
+Young teenage boys working on the sugar cane fields in the middle of nowhere stopped us to take selfies and fuelled us up on sugar cane sticks for our journey.

 On the furthest east point of our adventure, we met the president of the ‘la Farola’ which is Cuba’s only cycling club.
 We had the privilege to stay in his casa and received great tips for the rest of our trip as well as a little complimentary bike service and home grown watermelon in our lunch bag..

 5. Culture & history